 The Committee is informed by staff and relevant committees of all Meeting functions that may involve refreshments, coordinates use of related facilities and equipment, and provides guidance and assistance as appropriate.
 It is informed of all non-Meeting functions on Meeting property that may involve refreshments or other hospitality needs, and works with staff and with the outsiders involved to assure needs are met effectively, with appropriate care of Meeting equipment and property.
-In all of these activities, the Committee communicates closely with the Administrative Secretary and Assistant Secretary, who maintain both the calendar of room usage on the Meeting property and a file of policy and instructional documents relating to operational, safety, and insurance considerations for usage of the Meeting's property and equipment.
-The Committee assists in the maintenance of this file.
-The Committee may also make suggestions about the activities of the janitor.
+In all of these activities, the Committee communicates closely with the Administrative Secretary and Event Manager, who maintain both the calendar of room usage Standing Committees, sec.
+7